gustavo-beck/wavebender-gan/docs/index.md

 The goal of this work is to develop new speech technology to meet the needs of speech-sciences research.
 Specifically, our paper presents Wavebender GAN, a deep-learning architecture for manipulating phonetically-relevant speech parameters whilst remaining perceptually close to natural speech.

 Our example system demonstrated on this webpage was trained on the [LJ Speech][ljspeech_link] dataset and uses the [HiFi-GAN][hifi_link] neural vocoder to produce waveforms, but the proposed method applies to other training data, vocoders, and speech parameters as well.

-A deeper explanation can be found on our paper [Wavebender GAN: An architecture for phonetically meaningful speech manipulation][paper_link].
+For more information, please see [our paper at ICASSP 2022][paper_link].

 ## Visual overview